The Flawed Logic With Post-Conference Surveys

 Sure, it’s great that conference organizers want to know my opinion, but sometimes I think the logic is flawed when they send out these surveys:

-Flawed Logic One – Sending out surveys way after the event
+Flawed Logic One: Sending out surveys way after the event

-Flawed Logic Two – Ask lots of questions
+Flawed Logic Two: Asking lots of questions

-Flawed Logic Three – Lots of feedback will give us lots of answers
+Flawed Logic Three: Lots of feedback will give us lots of answers

-Conferences – What Really Matters
+Conference Surveys – What Really Matters

 So, here’s the big question: What information are you really looking for?
 And, more importantly, isn’t there only one question you really want to know the answer to?
+Think about it.

 If you did your job and delivered a memorable experience for your attendees, your big question should revolve around whether they are highly likely to return and tell others.
 This is why I admire the Net Promoter score – a straightforward loyalty metric that holds companies accountable for how they treat customers (event organizers should think of attendees, speakers, sponsors and exhibitors as customers).
 The opportunity here is to get to the point about how your customers really feel about your event in a single question.